iamvery/docs/live_views/_overview.md

     view.scope(:user).mutate(:present, with: data(:user).find(1)).subscribe

-The value for the qualifier is the id of the user passed to `present`.
-Now only clients who currently render the `user:1` will receive future state changes about that user.
+The value for the qualifier is pulled from the id of the user data passed into the mutator.
+You can define qualifiers for any data attribute.

 ## Component Messages